-- You filed an appeal and received an appeal resolution letter telling you that your MHP denies your appeal request. - Your grievance, appeal, or expedited appeal wasn't resolved in time.
+- You filed an appeal and received an appeal resolution letter telling you that your mental health plan denies your appeal request. - Your grievance, appeal, or expedited appeal wasn't resolved in time.

 How Do I Request a State Hearing?

 You can request a State Hearing on-line at: